TMuel1123/EagleLibraries/README.md

 In this library I have prepared the following devices:

 * RULER: This device contains a ruler with 100mm and 200mm.
-* SQUARE: This device contains a square with a edge length of 100mm.
+* SQUARE: This device contains a square with a edge length of 100mm and also a 4Inch version.